tldr-pages/tldr/pages/common/restic.md

 `restic -r {{path/to/repository}} restore {{snapshot_id}} {{path/to/target}}`

-- Clean up repository and keep only the most recent snapshot of each unique backup:
+- Clean up the repository and keep only the most recent snapshot of each unique backup:

 `restic forget --keep-last 1 --prune`